Dam 6 Sewer Separation Project Ready to Break Ground

 BG Consultants, the firm that designed the project, was also hired to perform construction inspection and materials testing services once the project gets underway.

-Summary: As a City founded over 150 years ago, much of Atchison was originally built utilizing a single, combined sewer system (CSO).
+Project Summary: As a City founded over 150 years ago, much of Atchison was originally built utilizing a single, combined sewer system (CSO).
 That infrastructure was great in the late 1800’s and early 1900’s, but not so great following industrialization, the Clean Water Act, and subsequent water quality standards for both water and wastewater.
 A combined sewer system works just fine during dry weather when all the wastewater flows to the Wastewater Treatment Plant and is cleaned prior to discharge.
 However, during wet weather, the capacity of the combined system is flooded, resulting in overflows of untreated sewage directly into White Clay Creek and the Missouri River.

 When the Clean Water Act was originally passed by Congress, there was substantial federal money available to help fund CSO mitigation projects in cities across the country.
 At the time, the City of Atchison chose not to pursue any CSO mitigation projects and therefore received no federal funding to do so.